n8n-io/n8n-docs/docs/data/data-pinning.md

 [TODO: this doc was drafted before some UI was implemented.
 Do a final test with a later preview build, to ensure everything is covered and up to date]

 ## Pin data

 To pin data in a node:

 1. Run the node to load data.
 2. In the **OUTPUT** view, select **Pin data** <span class="inline-image">![Pin data icon](/_images/data/data-pinning/data-pinning-button.png)</span>.
 When data pinning is active, the button changes to show this <span class="inline-image">![Active pin data icon](/_images/data/data-pinning/data-pinning-button-active.png)</span>.

+!!! note "Nodes that output binary data"
+    You can't pin data if the output data includes binary data.

 ## Unpin data